epage/rfcs/text/0000-global-features.md

 - [Pre-RFC cargo-mutex features](https://github.com/ctron/rfcs/blob/feature/cargo_feature_caps_1/text/0000-cargo-mutex-features.md)
 - [Internals: Pre-RFC Cargo mutually exclusive features](https://internals.rust-lang.org/t/pre-rfc-cargo-mutually-exclusive-features/13182)

-### Mutually exclusive features that instantiate two copies of a dependency
+### Mutually exclusive features that instantiate distinct copies a dependency

 While there might be a place for a variant of this idea, most motivating cases are dealing with wanting one version of the dependency.